Deep Meta Coordination Graphs for Multi-agent Reinforcement Learning: Preliminaries

-\paragraph{Value function factorization.} The goal here is to decompose the global joint action-value function \( Q_{\text{tot}} \) into individual agent value functions \( Q_i \) in different ways while maintaining consistency with the individual greedy maximization (IGM) principle \cite{son2019qtran}. \textbf{VDN} \cite{sunehag2018value} assumes that \( Q_{\text{tot}} \) is the sum of all \( Q_i \): $Q^{\text{VDN}}_{\text{tot}}(\tau, a) = \sum_{i=1}^{n} Q_i(\tau_i, a_i) $. \textbf{QMIX} \cite{rashid2018qmix} introduces a mixing network to combine \( Q_i \) using a non-linear monotonic function.
-However, it uses an unweighted projection that treats all joint actions equally. \textbf{Weighted QMIX} \cite{rashid2020weighted} improves on this by using a weighted projection that prioritizes better joint actions. \textbf{QTRAN} \cite{son2019qtran} transforms \( Q_{\text{tot}} \) into a factorizable function, hence not requiring the constraint of additivity or monotonicity anymore. \textbf{QPLEX} \cite{wang2021qplex} takes a duplex dueling network architecture to factorize \( Q_{\text{tot}} \).
+\paragraph{Value function factorization.} Directly learning the full joint action-value function is intractable, so many MARL methods instead learn to decompose the global joint action-value function \( Q_{\text{tot}}\sim Q^* \) into individual agent value functions \( Q_i \) in different ways while maintaining consistency with the individual greedy maximization (IGM) principle \cite{son2019qtran}.
+VDNs~\cite{sunehag2018value} adopt a simple additive approach, assuming that the global value can be represented as the sum of individual utilities:

-\paragraph{Coordination Graphs.} Instead of fully decomposing \( Q_{\text{tot}} \), a higher value function factorization can be expressed using coordination graphs \cite{guestrin2002coordinated}.
-Specifically, for an undirected coordination graph $G = \langle V, E \rangle$ with agents as vertices $v_i \in V$ and coordination dependencies among agents as edges in $E$, we have Here $Q_i$ are the utility functions and $Q_{ij}$ are the pairwise payoff functions for the agents.

-This section introduces \algosmall\ (\algoabb), a novel approach for learning cooperative policies in MARL.
-The primary motivation for developing \algoabb\ is to capture the richness of interactions in complex environments. \edits{By modeling diverse multi-agent dependencies, higher-order relationships, and indirect interactions, \algoabb\ enables more expressive representations, leading to improved coordination among agents.
-The workflow of \algoabb, as illustrated in Figure~\ref{fig:methodology}, consists of several key steps: starting from input observations and predefined interaction types represented by adjacency matrices, the approach dynamically models interactions, generates meta coordination graphs, and uses graph convolutions to learn cooperative policies.}